ericposas/spidermap/README.md

 #### Design:

   - Throughout:
-    - Shrink down logo by 25%
     - Use hi-res BG
-    - Add AA fonts
-    - Use AA grey on all fonts (that are black)
-    - Change logo

   - Login:
     - On input boxes, hide border, add bottom border only
     - "Please sign-in to continue" - change size to half to 75% of current size
-    - Submit button - change to blue button style
-    - Create account button - grey btn style
-    - Align "create account" items to bottom of page

   - Dashboard: